bitcoin/bips/bips-ec-ops.md

 program gains the ability to recompute the top-level Tapscript output public key, and use that in assertions for an on-chain state machine.
-This creates a natural programming pattern wherein state is committed to in the left sub-tree of a Taspcript tree, while the actual program being executed is committed to in the right sub-tree.
+This creates a natural programming pattern wherein state is committed to in the left sub-tree of a Tapscript tree, while the actual program being executed is committed to in the right sub-tree.
 State can be verified via inclusion proofs passed into the witness, which can then be executed against the program portion in the right sub-tree.